What is CMP's Proposed Transmission Corridor?

 Central Maine Power (CMP) is proposing to build a 145-mile transmission line through the heart of Maine to send hydropower from Quebec to electricity customers in Massachusetts.

-What you need to know about the proposed CMP transmission line:
+What you need to know about CMP's proposed transmission line:

 - Widespread opposition to the project is growing every day.
 More than 20 Maine towns along the corridor have voted to oppose or rescind their support.
-A citizen’s initiative campaign has been launched to place a question on the November 2020 ballot to stop the corridor from being built.
+A citizen’s initiative campaign is currently happening to place a question on the November 2020 ballot to stop the corridor from being built.

 - There are several state and federal permits for the CMP corridor that still need to be issued, including by the Land Use Planning Commission, Maine Department of Environmental Protection and US Army Corps of Engineers.